What Is a Java Certification? How To Get One

 [Featured Image] A Java software developer sits at their desk and studies for a Java certification exam.

-Oracle offers six different Java certification paths for professionals.
-Earning a Java certification can help develop and demonstrate your skills to potential employers, boost your programming abilities, qualify for a higher-paying job, and make your resume stand out.
-Read on if you’re interested in learning about different certifications.
+The IT company Oracle offers six different Java certification paths for tech professionals.
+By earning a Java certification, you can develop and demonstrate your skills to potential employers, boost your programming abilities, qualify for a higher-paying job, and make your resume stand out.
+Compare six Java certifications and learn how you can earn one in the article below.

 Read more: What Is Java Used For?